spaceinventor/csh/doc/MAN/Operating_Instructions/command_examples.rst

 **apm load**

-Load a csh apm (addin, plugin, module).
+Load a csh apm for extended functionality.
 Will automatically search in $HOME/.local/lib/csh folder for installed APMs.

 .. class:: table